 garment they will also be changed. but You are the same, and Your years will

 not come to an end."
-We are to view things like silver and gold
+We are to hold silver and gold

 in contempt by comparison to the blood of Christ, especially since His blood

-will lead us to a heavenly kingdom where its streets are paved with gold.
+will lead us to a heavenly kingdom where its streets are made of gold.

 (173k) Works of the devil